 In Mor Than’s realistic, pre-impressionist masterpiece, The Feast of Attila (1870), the great Hun is shown overseeing his opulent court.
 He sits on his throne in an authoritative state, as sole ruler of the Hunnic empire, while at the same time seemingly lavishing responsibility on his son for the future.
 Curiously, the painter Mór Than includes in the foreground on the right, the Roman diplomat, scholar and writer, Priscus, the only person to have met Attila and written a detail account of his life.
 It arguably goes to show how well-educated people like Priscus and several others depicted in the painting were proud to serve him.
 Of course, Mór Than’s historical painting is only an interpretation and arguably his own romanticized view of Attila.
 Certainly, one has to wonder though, how far is it really from the truth?

-This painting is in the public domain.
+This painting appears in the public domain.